The Lov\'{a}sz Local Lemma: Foundations and Applications: The Moser--Tardos algorithm and the Lov a sz Local Lemma in the variable setting

 We next relate resampling steps to proper witness trees.
 In counting the number of resamplings of an event, each proper witness tree can appear at most once during a single execution; this is established in the following lemma.

 \begin{lemma}[Distinct proper witness trees] \end{lemma}

 \begin{proof} Fix two distinct resampling steps $s<t$.
 The proper witness tree $W_t$ is constructed by processing the sequence $A^{(1)}, \ldots, A^{(t)}$ in reverse order, and its root is labeled $A^{(t)}$.
-When the construction reaches step $s$, either $A^{(s)}$ is inserted into $W_t$, or it is skipped. \begin{enumerate} \item If $A^{(s)}$ is inserted into $W_t$, then $W_t$ contains a vertex corresponding to step~$s$.
-This vertex is not the root, which corresponds to step $t$.
-Hence $W_t \neq W_s$, since the root of $W_s$ corresponds to step $s$. \item If $A^{(s)}$ is not inserted into $W_t$, then $A^{(s)}$ does not overlap any label already present in the partial proper witness tree.
+When the construction reaches step $s$, either $A^{(s)}$ is inserted into $W_t$, or it is skipped. \begin{enumerate} \item If $A^{(s)}$ is inserted into $W_t$, then the construction creates a vertex labeled $A^{(s)}$ in $W_t$.
+Since $s<t$, this vertex is not the root of $W_t$.
+On the other hand, the root of $W_s$ is labeled $A^{(s)}$.
+Therefore, $W_s$ and $W_t$ cannot coincide as rooted labeled trees, and hence $W_s \neq W_t$.

+\item If $A^{(s)}$ is not inserted into $W_t$, then $A^{(s)}$ does not overlap any label already present in the partial proper witness tree.
 In particular, it does not overlap the root label $A^{(t)}$.
 Hence $A^{(s)} \neq A^{(t)}$, so $W_s$ and $W_t$ have different root labels, and therefore are distinct. \end{enumerate} Thus, in both cases $W_s\neq W_t$. \end{proof}

-By Lemma~\ref{lemma: distinct proper witness trees}, each resampling of $A$ produces a distinct proper witness tree in $\mathcal{T}_A$.
-Hence, the number of resamplings of $A$ equals the number of proper witness trees in $\mathcal{T}_A$ that appear during the execution.
+By Lemma~\ref{lemma: distinct proper witness trees}, distinct resamplings of $A$ produce distinct proper witness trees in $\mathcal{T}_A$.
+Hence, the number of resamplings of $A$ equals the number of proper witness trees in $\mathcal{T}_A$ that occur during the execution.

 Let $N_A$ denote the number of resamplings of $A$ during this execution, i.e., the number of times $A$ is selected for resampling.
 Then

 and therefore, by linearity of expectation,